-A summary of the NSD results can be found in Table 86 below.
+A summary of the NSD results can be found in Table 54 below.
 Two stream gages produced nonstationarities.
 The gage at 02087183 Neuse River near Falls, NC produced nonstationarity consensus in 2000 with the Cramer-Von-Mises, LePage, Pettitt, and Man-Whitney methods.
 The CVM and KS methods detect changes in the underlying distribution, while the PT and WM methods detect changes in the mean.
-This nonstationarity is strong as it is detected by multiple methods and has a change in magnitude of 1,200 cfs, a nearly 25% decrease of the instantaneous peak streamflow.
-The nonstationarity detected is within the timeframe of the statistically significant (p=0.03) downward trend detected by the CHAT.
-A monotonic trend analysis on the entire POR (1971-2020) detected a statistically significant decreasing slope of 95 cfs using the t-Test (p=0.0002), the Mann-Kendall Test (p=0.001) and the Spearman Rank-Order Test (p=0.001).
-Analyzing only the period before the non-stationarity (1971-1999) detected a statistically significant decrease of 159 cfs in the slope using the t-Test (p=0.011), the Mann-Kendall Test (p=0.012), and the Spearman Rank-Order Test (p=0.012).
-Analyzing only the period after the nonstationarity (2000-2020) detected no statistically significant trend in the slope.
 This gage is directly downstream of Falls Lake Dam which is a USACE operated dam.
 Beginning in 2000 the guide curve, top of conservation pool, and controlled flood pool elevations were changed.
-In addition, after public held meetings in the late 1990's flood control releases considerations were changed, reducing public complaints so it is not unexpected to detect a nonstationarity of the mean and underlying distribution during this time frame.
+In addition, after public held meetings in the late 1990's flood control releases considerations were changed, reducing public complaints so it is not unexpected to detect a nonstationarity of the mean and underlying distribution.

 The second gage the detected a nonstationarity is downstream from the Neuse River at Falls gage, 02087500 Neuse River near Clayton, NC.
 A consensus was detected in 1966 using the Cramer-Von Mises, Kolmogorov-Smirnov, LePage, Pettitt, and Mann-Whitney methods.
 The CVM, KS, and LP methods detect change in the underlying distribution while the PT and MW detect changes in the mean.
-The nonstationarity detected is considered strong due to its robustness and change in magnitude of 2,500 cfs or 23% of the instantaneous peak streamflow, however there was no coincidental trend detected using the CHAT.
 Falls Lake Dam began construction in 1978 and was completed in 1980 with the lake reaching its permanent impoundment level in 1983.
 If the analysis of Neuse River Near Clayton is restricted to the period after Falls Lake Dam began normal operations no nonstationarities are detected.
-A monotonic trend analysis on the entire POR (1928-2020) detected a statistically significant decrease in the trend using the t-Test (p=0.008), the Mann-Kendall Test (p=0.0006) and the Spearman Rank-Order Test (p=0.0006).
-The traditional slope method calculated a negative trend of 41 cfs.
-Analyzing only the period before the nonstationarity (1928-1966) also showed a statistically significant trend, but only by the t-Test (pvalue=0.038).
-The traditional slope method calculated a negative slope of 111 cfs.
-Analyzing only the period after the nonstationary (1967-2020) did not show any statistically significant trend.

-All other gages (Figure 227 through Figure 238) either did not produce nonstationarities, did not have enough data to perform an analysis or the data that was found on USGS was not recent enough to be feasible for the analysis.
+All other gages (Figure 167 through Figure 178) either did not produce nonstationarities, did not have enough data to perform an analysis or the data that was found on USGS was not recent enough to be feasible for the analysis.

-Figure 227.
+Figure 167.
 Nonstationarity Detection Results for Gage 02088070 Eno River near Durham, NC

-Figure 228.
+Figure 168.
 Nonstationarity Detection Results for Gage 02086500 Flat River at Dam at Bahama, NC

-Figure 229.
+Figure 169.
 Nonstationarity Detection Results for Gage 02087183 Neuse River near Falls, NC

-Figure 230.
+Figure 170.
 Nonstationarity Detection Results for Gage 02087500 Neuse River near Clayton, NC

-Figure 231.
+Figure 171.
 Nonstationarity Detection Results for Gage 02087580 Swift Creek near Apex, NC

-Figure 232.
+Figure 172.
 Nonstationarity Detection Results for Gage 02088000 Middle Creek near Clayton, NC

-Figure 233.
+Figure 173.
 Nonstationarity Detection Results for Gage 02088500 Little River near Princeton, NC

-Figure 234.
+Figure 174.
 Nonstationarity Detection Results for Gage 02089000 Neuse River near Goldsboro, NC

-Figure 235.
+Figure 175.
 Nonstationarity Detection Results for Gage 02089500 Neuse River at Kinston, NC

-Figure 236.
+Figure 176.
 Nonstationarity Detection Results for Gage 02090380 Contentnea Creek near Lucama, NC

-Figure 237.
+Figure 177.
 Nonstationarity Detection Results for Gage 02091500 Contentnea Creek at Hookerton, NC

-Figure 238.
+Figure 178.
 Nonstationarity Detection Results for Gage 02088070 Eno River near Durham, NC

-Table 86.
+Table 54.
 Summary of Observed Streamflow Trends in Annual Peak Streamflow using NSD